This page is updated weekly (Friday) with this week's Homework.

 Reception - I've copied your name card so you can practise recognising / writing your name.

 Year 1 have Phase 3 phonics and spelling lists.
-Hopefully we nearly know how to read/write the blue words and will soon be focussing on the yellow words.
+We are focussing on the yellow words.

 Year 1 - I have added our writing mat in as this contains all the sounds we shall need to know for our Phonics test next May and it is helpful when we are writing independently.